ma-andersson/frontend-code_test/README.md

 they are running on different ports.
 But by using a proxy on the client side this solved the problem.

-To run the application the API must be setup, this is solved by running 'docker-compose up --build'.
-The API will then run on port 3000.
+To run the application the API must first be setup.
+When it is running the API will run on port 3000.
 To start the client you must open a new terminal window, go into the client repository and run 'node start'.
 This will start the client on port 5000, by using a proxy the API